 A: A dog auction consist of breeders of all sizes that are looking to sell or purchase breeding dogs.
 Why is asked a lot.
 There are many reasons.
 To list a few:

 - The breeder is recycling his stock

 - The dog is too old to breed however to another breeder the dog still has a few years left

 - The dog was part of a bulk purchase and was not really of interest to begin with but was part of the package

 - The breeder is closing down

 - The dog is not producing as expected

-MABTR works with middlemen/undercover individuals who attend auctions at which time MABTR will place a max bid on each Boston head.
-We are not in the market of buying dogs however when we are able to get a puppy mill dog out of the inhumane cycle of over breeding for just $1-$450 it is worth every penny.
+MABTR works with volunteer bidders who attend auctions at which time MABTR will place a max bid on each Boston head present at the auction.
+We are not in the market of buying dogs however when we are able to get a dog out of the inhumane cycle of over breeding for a reasonable price it is worth every penny.
 It is a fact, that MABTR has paid as little as $1 for a Boston out of an auction and as high as $450.

-If these dogs do not land in the hands of a rescue group they end back in a wire cage placed outside and are scheduled for the next breeding cycle to fill the pet stores with puppies.
+If these dogs do not land in the hands of a rescue group the fact is that they are moving into another breeding farm where they end back in a wire cage placed outside and scheduled for the next breeding cycle to fill the pet stores with puppies.

 Breeder dogs do make wonderful pets with time and patience.
 Get advice on how to help your puppy mill survivor adjust in your home at “Info on X-breeding Dogs”